 The Master's University students applying to The Master's Seminary do not need to order an official transcript.
 Please contact TMS for assistance.
 Separate orders are no longer required for those attending both TMU and TMS and only one fee will be charged per order.

 Please allow 3-5 business days for processing.
-Rush processing is available for $10 in addition to the transcript fee and is processed within 2 business days.
 Processing time may be delayed at the beginning and end of the semester.
 Thank you for your patience!